HomeLatest NewsStartupsNyayanidhi raises $2 million to build AI-driven litigation platform

 BENGALURU – Legal startup Nyayanidhi has raised $2 million (about Rs 17 crore) in seed funding led by venture capital firm 3one4 Capital, with participation from DeVC, PeerCheque, Force Ventures and angel investors including Nishchay Ag, Co-founder of Jar.

-Founded in 2024 by Adithya LHS, Chakshu Masagali and Pratik Pany, Nyayanidhi is building a digital platform that uses artificial intelligence and automation to make legal documentation, translation and filings faster and more reliable.
+Founded in 2024 by Adithya LHS, Chakshu Masagali and Pratik Pany, Nyayanidhi is building a platform that uses artificial intelligence and automation to make legal documentation, translation and filings faster and more reliable.

 Advertisement